JetBrains/space-kotlin-sdk/README.md

 ### Create a Connection

-After installing `org.jetbrains:space-sdk-jvm` in our project, we can use the *Client ID* and *Client Secret* of our Service Account to create a `SpaceHttpClient` that can connect to our Space organization:
+After installing `org.jetbrains:space-sdk-jvm` in our project, we can use the *Client ID* and *Client Secret* of our Space application to create a `SpaceHttpClient` that can connect to our Space organization:

 ```kotlin
 val spaceClient = SpaceHttpClient(HttpClient())